 - How do these people make viral and viable software?

-- What do computer science students do for fun (please be healthy before dedicating yourself to side projects) with their skillsets?
+- What do computer science students do for fun with their skillsets?

 However, simple answers give way to rudimentary understanding.
 These questions were best answered to me not through speech or text, but through my own eyes by attending hackathons.
 Through my experience, I believe that university hackathons are the best bridge between the academic setting and the corporate world.